wangchning/vocabulary/Vocabulary.md

 - Cold drinks are in demand in the summer.
 - Cold weather demands warm coats and boots.

+### deplorable
+* The children were raised in deplorable conditions.
+* This room is in deplorable order.
+You have deplorable manners!

 ### deviation &emsp; /'diːvɪeɪʃən/
 Anything that varies from the accepted norm or standard is called a deviation.
 It is common in math and science, but it can refer to anything that differs from the expected.